cvut/javascript/tooling/README.md

 ## Package Managers

-When it comes to package management in JavaScript, there is [npm](https://www.npmjs.com/) (which [_isn’t_ an acronym for “node package manager”](https://docs.npmjs.com/misc/faq#if-npm-is-an-acronym-why-is-it-never-capitalized)) and then there are others.
+When it comes to package management in JavaScript, there is [npm](https://www.npmjs.com/) (which [_isn’t_ an acronym for “node package manager”](https://web.archive.org/web/20151125135410/https://docs.npmjs.com/misc/faq#if-npm-is-an-acronym-why-is-it-never-capitalized)) and then there are others.
 You will use npm to install all Node-based tools, including other package managers.
 However, it is perfectly okay to use npm for front-end dependencies (i.e. for browsers) – it is even [officially endorsed](http://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging).

 npm packages are “[CommonJS modules](https://nodejs.org/docs/latest/api/modules.html):” every module _requires_ dependencies and _exports_ stuff to be consumed by other modules.
 Thus your code has an obvious [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) and you don't need to pollute global namespace with your functions.
 The only disadvantage of npm is that you need to _bundle_ your modules to be consumed by browsers, even while you are developing the application.
 There are more details [in separate section](#module-bundlers).

+### Consider Yarn

+[Yarn](https://yarnpkg.com/) is a new dependency manager originally started by Facebook.
+The awesome thing about Yarn is full compatibility with npm.
+It works with `package.json` and it downloads all the npm packages you need.
+In addition, it has also following advantages:

+- It is very fast,
+- It has nicer CLI (for example `yarn add` works like `npm install --save`, saving you a few keystrokes),
+- It manages a lockfile (`yarn.lock`) for reliable and deterministic dependency management.

+[The `yarn.lock` file](https://yarnpkg.com/en/docs/yarn-lock) contains exact version and checksum of installed packages.
+This way the whole team has the exact same versions of dependencies and the deployments are safer.

+You will likely use npm for global package installation or for `npm run`; these functions are supported by Yarn but may behave a bit differently.
+However, for project-level package management **Yarn is strongly recommended**.

+### Avoid Bower

 Another popular package manager specifically for front-end projects is [Bower](http://bower.io/).
 It is strictly a dependency manager: it will just download your dependencies to `bower_components` directory and the rest is up to you; usually you will place `<script>` into your HTML files for every dependency you want to use.
 This is fine for very small projects, but it can get out of hand very quickly.